seidefrank/JSONexpr/README.md

-# JSONexpr—JSON with expressions for config files
+# JSOX—JSON with eXpressions for config files

 Variables, expressions, and comments in your JSON config files.
 Finally.

-This repository contains a near-trivial Python function, `jsonexpr_to_json()`, that converts a _JSON expression_ to valid JSON.
-We define a JSON expression as a JavaScript expression that evaluates to JSON.
-You can use variables, JavaScript expressions, and... comments.
+JSON is increasingly used for configuration files written by humans.
+However, originally intended for machine-to-machine communication, JSON is not very well suited.
+For example, it cannot express how different values in a configuration depend on each other, and it is not even allowed to state that in a comment.

+Enter JSOX, or JavaScript Object eXpressions.
+JSOX extends the expressiveness of JSON by allowing full JavaScript syntax—variables, expressions, comments—in your JSON files.

+The `jsox` module contains one function, `jsox.to_json()`, which accepts a JSOX expression and converts it to valid JSON by invoking a JavaScript interpreter.
 Use this as a preprocessor when reading JSON-based configuration files.

-While JSON is meant for machine-to-machine communication, JSONexpr is for humans, especially those who need to write JSON configuration files.

-Example:
+Example JSOX:
 ```
 // define variables, comma-separated (not: semicolon)
 greeting = "Hello",  // line-end comment
 addressee = "World",
+{
-{ // JSON follows, but it allows expressions in these variables
+  // JSON follows, but it allows expressions in these variables
+  // (and you can omit the quotes for the key names as well)
-  "text": greeting + " " + addressee + "!",  // JavaScript expression
+  text: greeting + " " + addressee + "!",  // JavaScript expression
 }
 ```
-If you pass this to `jsonexpr_to_json()`, the resulting string is the following proper JSON:
+If you pass this to `jsox.to_json()`, the resulting string is the following proper JSON:
 ```
 {